Five screenshots from the WeeSprout website:

 The WeeSprouts issue has been on my list of companies to report to the CPSC as a CPSIA violation for months, however, that list seems to grow every day and given the relatively small size of this business (Lead Safe Mama, LLC) we have not been able to keep up with the violation reports for products we find that test positive for Lead.

-We actually rely fairly heavily on the outrage (and public feedback) of our social media community to help urge these companies into taking action; once we share these findings publicly we hope the companies will feel heat from their customers and do the right thing.
+We actually rely fairly heavily on the outrage (and public feedback) of our social media community to help urge these companies into taking action; once we share these findings publicly we hope the companies will feel the heat from their customers and do the right thing.
 Given nearly nine months have passed since I first reported this publicly on Instagram (a post in which Lead Safe Mama community members tagged the manufacturer of the product), and given there has been no response that I am aware of from the company since then, we decided it was time to push this to the top of our “to-do list.”
-We heard from two more Lead Safe Mama readers on March 10, 2022 with their stories (stories which each included dismissive and factually incorrect statements/communications/documents they received from WeeSprout representatives.)
+We heard from two more Lead Safe Mama readers on March 10, 2022, with their stories (stories which each included dismissive and factually incorrect statements/communications/documents they received from WeeSprout representatives.)

 Section #5) November 2022 Communications between WeeSprout and a concerned customer

-Initial email from customer to WeeSprout
+The initial email from the customer to WeeSprout:

 [TEXT: Sent: November 18, 2022 at 10:42